shanurwan/portfolio/README.md

 ## About Me
 I'm a fresh graduate Bachelor of Science in Statistic from University Malaya.
-Here, I showcase my passion for data analysis and my journey in transforming raw data into actionable insights.
+Here, I showcase my passion for data analystic and my journey in transforming raw data into actionable insights.
 Discover my projects   and see how I’m gearing up to make an impact in the data industry.

 ## Connect with me
 - [Linkedin](www.linkedin.com/in/wan-shafiqah-852636223)